Fastly Rust Compute@Edge configuration options

 px_login_successful_status

-The default HTTP status codes that mean a login was successful.
-This takes effect when the reporting method is status.
+The default HTTP status codes that indicate a successful login.
+This takes effect when the px_login_successful_reporting_method is set to status.

 key: px_login_successful_status